Spora-Foundation/Spora/treasure_boy/README.md

 ## License

-This project is licensed under the same license as the Tondi project.
+This project is licensed under the same license as the Spora project.

 ## Support